 The American Academy of Paediatrics list the following factors of readiness for potty training:

 - Your child must be physiologically ready, meaning that their bladders and digestive systems must be able to delay movement until they can get to the potty.
 This can happen from about 18 months of age for some children, but may well take longer for others.
-If this step is not in place you will not be successful with potty training.
-This is not something your children learn to do or understand to to; it is depending on development of the nerves between the brain and the bladder and gut.
+If this has not yet developed you will not be successful with potty training.
+This is not something your children can learn to do or understand to do; it is depending on development of the nerves between the brain and the bladder and gut.

-- They must be cognitively ready, meaning able to associate the need with to eliminate with using the potty, able to remember how to use it, and resist the distraction of whatever they are busy with long enough to actually go.
-Some little ones can get so engrossed with what they are busy with right now that they are not interested in the boring old business of doing your thing.
+- They must be cognitively ready: able to associate the need to eliminate with using the potty, able to remember how to use it, and resist the distraction of whatever they are busy with long enough to actually go.
+Some little ones can get so engrossed with what they are busy with right now that they are not interested in the boring old business of doing your thing!

 - They need the necessary motor skills to walk to the bathroom, manage their clothes and sit on the potty in time to go.

 - They need the emotional readiness to be more independent to master a skill on their own.

 - They need verbal understanding of what is happening and must be able to communicate with you when they need to go.